KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 This application will be utilized by four different types of users: Pipeline Operators,  Pipeline Foremen, Production Foremen, and Managers.

-* As a User, I want to login to so that I can utilize the application.
+* As a User, I want to login so that I can utilize the application.

+* As a User, I want to view and update my account information so that I can change my password.

-* As a Pipeline Operator, I want to record my daily field activities so that I can track my work on the pipelines.
+* As a Pipeline Operator, I want to record my daily pigging activities so that I can track my work on the pipelines.

 * As a Pipeline Operator, I want to view the pigging schedule so that I can plan my field route.

+*As a Pipeline Operator, I want to view the previous launch details so that I can understand why pigs are overdue.

 * As a Pipeline Operator, I want to record notes about my location observations so that other operators can be aware of hazards.

 * As a Pipeline Operator, I want to record pigging exceptions (times when a pig was not launched on schedule) so that the launch schedule will remain up-to-date.

+* As a Pipeline Foreman, I want to view daily pigging schedules so that I can prioritize the tasks of the operators.

 * As a Pipeline Foreman, I want to view the debris reports so that I can adjust the pigging frequencies if necessary.

-* As a Pipeline Foreman, I want to create daily pigging schedules so that I can prioritize the tasks of the operators.
+* As a Pipeline Foreman, I want to trend pigging activity so that I can track costs and plan spending.

-* As a Pipeline Foreman, I want to view activity history so that I can identify missing launch and receive data.
+* As a Pipeline Foreman, I want to view pigging history so that I can identify missing launch and receive data.

-* As a Pipeline Foreman, I want to trend debris and pigging activity so that I can track costs and plan spending.
+* As a Pipeline Foreman, I want to be able to update the pigging history so that I can correct mistakes.

-* As a Pipeline Foreman, I want to be able to add or delete users so that I can control access to the pigging data.
+* As a Pipeline Foreman, I want to add pipelines to the application so that I can add them to the pigging schedule.

-* As a Pipeline Foreman, I want to add add pipelines to the application so that I can add them to the pigging schedule.
+* As a Pipeline Foreman, I want to update pipelines information so that I can correct mistakes and keep the data current.

 * As a Pipeline Foreman, I want to remove inactive pipelines from the pigging schedule so that I do not mistakenly send an operator to pig an inactive pipeline.

+* As a Pipeline Foreman, I want to add and delete users so that I can control access to the pigging data.

-* As a Pipeline Foreman, I want to be able to modify the pigging history so that I can correct mistakes.
+* As a Pipeline Foreman, I want to modify user data so that I can create temporary passwords in case a user forgets his password.

 * As a Manager, I want to view the debris reports so that I can remain informed about my department.